bitrockteam/tf-demo-ws/README.md

  This module will create the VPC, subnets, route tables , igw. also is created a S3 bucket for each env...

-Update backend.tf and replace your bucket name, your region  and your profile.
+Update environment/env_vars/<environment.tfvars> and replace your account id, profile and region.

+- environment/backend.tf  *Already using the s3 backend name from setup.sh

-You are ready to go, you could run Makefile.
+With that, you are ready to go, and you could run Makefile.

+Run init just one time to create the workspaces and setup Terraform.
 $ENV=workspaces make init

+Replace ENV with the name of the workspace that you want to deploy, sample "development".
 $ENV=development make plan

+Apply the plan created above with terraform apply
 $ENV=develpment make apply

 To cleanup

 $ENV=development make destroy

+Directory structure:

 tf-demo/